 Peliatan Royal Palace Entrance Fee & Dancing Performance Ticket

-There is no entrance fee charged to visit the Royal Palace.
-However, there is a Balinese Dance Show perform every evening in the Royal Palace.
-The visitors can buy the ticket to watch the dance performance in the entrance gate.
+To enter the palace, visitors are charge Rp20.000.
+The price includes a rent of Balinese traditional clothes to enter the palace.
+A Balinese Dance Show performs every evening in the Royal Palace.
+The visitors can buy the ticket to watch the dance performance at the entrance gate.

 |Peliatan Royal Palace Entrance Fee & Dancing Performance|